syskom/ci-cd/README.md

 ### [workflows-check](.github/actions/workflows-check)

-Workflow that validates if GitHub workflow YAML file is valid.
+Action that validates if GitHub Workflow YAML files located in `.github/workflows` folder are valid.

 #### Permissions